Adult Faith Development

 Faith Development (FD) is a life-long process.
 It’s about forming your own sense of who you are as a Unitarian Universalist (UU) as well as who we are as a congregation, and how we act and serve in the wider community.
-We aim to provide programs for people who are brand new to Unitarian Universalism, those who are deepening their sense of UU identity, and those who are lifelong UUs.
+We offer programs for people who are brand new to Unitarian Universalism, those who are deepening their sense of UU identity, and those who are long-time, or lifelong UUs.

 Every year, we will offer a guided path from an introductory level, to learning about the congregation and how we do things; personal growth in a number of key life areas; and a congregational focus.
 You might choose to follow the path in a linear way, or dive into the congregational focus then in and out of others.
 We’ll provide the path; you choose how you want to travel on it.

 Are you fairly new to our community?

 New to First UU

 Thursdays, January 17 to February 27, 2019